Santa Ursula BSD School: Curriculum

-St. Ursula BSD students take Indonesian National Exams for grades 6, 9 and 12.
+Since 2022, St. Ursula BSD uses 'Merdeka Curriculum' and students don't take Indonesian National Exams anymore, instead it is replaced by Computer-Based National Assessment.

 Performing and arts

 The students perform musicals every year, but students have to audition for a part in the musical.
 St. Ursula also has music extracurriculars such as orchestra and traditional Indonesian music instruments such as Angklung.
 In arts, the school also provide painting, Batik extracurriculars and more.

 Facilities

-St Ursula provides many facilities to support students activities in sport, music, science labs, school computers, libraries, and many more.
+St Ursula provides many facilities to support students activities in sport, music, science labs, school computers, libraries, air conditioned class, smart board, and many more.